SudheerKReddyG/ielts.github.io/docs/writting/part3.md

 You have seen a job advertisement online for someone to live with a family in canada for 6 months and looks after their six-yearold child.

-write a letter to the parents, in your letter
+Write a letter to the parents, in your letter

 ->Explain why you would like the job.